 Medicine is unpredictable and some unforeseen events can be precarious.
 Providers overwhelmed by the unexpected won’t perform as well as those who stay grounded in stressful situations.
 Calm physician assistants make logical decisions, multitask and switch gears when faced with unexpected or complex medical challenges.
 Their demeanor also reassures patients at a time they most need solace.

 Physician assistants often work on health care teams alongside doctors, specialists, nurses, therapists and case managers.
-Adept PAs are comfortable accepting advice from others, deferring to others’ expertise, and pushing back respectfully when disagreements arise.
+Collaboration is one of the most important qualities of a PA, allowing them to be comfortable accepting advice from others, deferring to others’ expertise, and pushing back respectfully when disagreements arise.

 Physician assistants interact with hundreds of people each week, from doctors to techs to patients and their families.
 They communicate productively with not only their professional peers but also health care stakeholders and patients who may have limited health literacy.
 In short, they need fluency in complex medical terminology and the ability to explain conditions and treatment in layman’s terms.
 Accordingly, communication skills are essential in this job.